A Complete Guide to PCP Car Finance

-PCP, otherwise known as personal contract purchase, is one of the most popular ways for drivers to buy their vehicle.
-It's a type of finance that allows you to spread the cost over an agreed period of time and make a final balloon payment at the end of the contract.
-At this point, the car is fully under your ownership.
-PCP options also tend to have lower monthly payments than other forms of finance, like hire purchase.
-Plus, you don't have to commit to making the ballon payment – you can sell the car earlier as long as you cover the outstanding finance.
-So, is PCP the right finance option for you?
-Before making a decision, check out this guide which has everything you need to know about personal contract purchase.
+PCP, or personal contract purchase, is amongst the most popular ways drivers buy their vehicles.
+It's a type of finance that allows you to spread the cost over an agreed period and make a final balloon payment at the end of the contract.
+At this point, the car is entirely under your ownership.
+PCP options also tend to have lower monthly payments than other forms of finance, like hire-purchase.
+Plus, you don't have to commit to making the balloon payment –- you can give the car back to the dealer or sell the car earlier as long as you cover the outstanding finance.

-PCP stands for personal contract purchase and sees you paying a deposit for a vehicle – either new or used – and making monthly repayments for the agreed period of time.
+PCP stands for personal contract purchase and sees you paying a deposit for a new or used vehicle and making monthly repayments for the agreed period.
 Once the contract comes to an end, you have the option of making a balloon payment, which gives you full ownership of the vehicle.
-This is calculated by the predicted car depreciation over the length of the contract, meaning the balloon payment is set at the suggested depreciated amount.
+This payment is calculated by the predicted car depreciation over the length of the contract, meaning the balloon payment is set at the suggested depreciated amount.

 How does PCP car finance work?

 Personal contract purchase (PCP) is a type of car finance similar to getting a personal loan to buy a car.
-You make the purchase but won’t have to pay for the vehicle with cash up front.
-Instead, you typically pay a deposit, and then a series of monthly payments throughout your contract.
-The key difference between PCP and a personal loan – or even a hire purchase deal – is that with PCP the monthly payments don’t go towards the full price of the car but to its predicted depreciation.
-That’s why PCP monthly payments are lower than HP.
+You make the purchase but won't have to pay for the vehicle with cash upfront.
+Instead, you typically pay a deposit and a series of monthly payments throughout your contract.
+The critical difference between PCP and a personal loan – or even a hire-purchase deal – is that with PCP, the monthly payments don't go towards the car's total price but to its predicted depreciation.
+That's why PCP monthly payments are lower than HP.